 My Approach to Therapy

-My name is Sara York, I am a licensed Marriage and Family Therapist and a Registered Play Therapist, specializing in Children's Mental Health; located in Bellevue Washington.
+My name is Sara York, I am a licensed Marriage and Family Therapist and a Registered Play Therapist, specializing in Children's Mental Health; located in the Bellevue/Redmond area of Washington.
 I enjoy working closely with families to help them reach their goals.
 My approach to therapy is to view your family and your child's problem in the context of their life and relationships.
 I take a family system's approach, which is client centered and focused on the goals you bring to therapy.
 Taking a comprehensive approach, I develop a treatment plan, taking into consideration family history, physical health, educational goals/needs, living situation, and any other cultural aspects of your life.
 I encourage clients to work with their family and/or supports throughout the therapeutic process.
 I use a variety of therapeutic models and enjoy working with children of all ages and families from all backgrounds.
 I am an LGBTQ and Gender Non-Conforming safe space and will create a positive atmosphere for you and your child.

 Play Therapy can help kids develop problem-solving skills and also teach them the value of seeking help.
 As a Registered Play Therapist, I can help your child cope with stress and a variety of emotional and behavioral issues.
 Many kids need help dealing with school stress, such as homework, test anxiety, bullying, depression, ADHD, behavioral problems, or peer pressure.